dilsadkut/Titanic-Analysis/README.md

 # Titanic-Analysis
- Titanic-Analysis repository is a data analysis project using Python's libraries such as matplotlib, seaborn using Kaggle Titanic - Machine Learning from Disaster dataset.
+Titanic-Analysis repository is a data analysis project made with Kaggle Titanic - Machine Learning from Disaster dataset, using Python's libraries such as matplotlib,  seaborn.